krangelov/daison/doc/tutorial.md

               , (course_id, course ) <- fromIndex course_student (at student_id)]
 ```

-The problem with this query is that if a student is enrolled in several courses its data will be returned several times.
+The problem with this query is that if a student is enrolled in several courses then its data will be returned several times.
 The way to avoid this in SQL is to split the query in two queries where the second query will be executed for each row in the first one.
 Since Daison supports arbitrary algebraic data types, this can be done in a better way with nested queries:
 ```haskell
 runDaison db ReadMode $ do
   select [(student_id,student,courses)